 14.4 Conformal prediction

-In Chapter 5, we used the predictions() function compute confidence intervals around fitted values.
+In Chapter 5, we used the predictions() function to compute confidence intervals around fitted values.
 These intervals are designed to characterize the uncertainty about the model-based expected value of the response.
 One common misunderstanding is that such confidence intervals should be calibrated to cover a certain percentage of unseen data points.
 This is not the case.
 In fact, the confidence interval reported by default by the predictions() function will typically cover a much smaller share of out-of-sample outcomes than its nominal coverage.

 To illustrate, let’s conduct a simulation.
 We draw two samples of 25 observations randomly from a normal distribution with mean \(\pi\): \(Y_{train}\) and \(Y_{test}\).
 Then, we use the lm() function to fit a linear model on the training set \(Y_{train}\), and we use the predictions() function to compute a 90% confidence interval for the expected value of the response.
 Finally, we check how many observations in the test set \(Y_{test}\) are covered by this interval.
 We repeat the experiment 1000 times:

-library(marginaleffects)set.seed(48103)simulation<-function(...){Y_train<-rnorm(25, mean =pi)Y_test<-rnorm(25, mean =pi)m<-lm(Y_train~1)p<-predictions(m, conf_level =.90)out<-c("3.1416"=mean(p$conf.low<=pi&p$conf.high>=pi),"Test"=mean(p$conf.low<=Y_test&p$conf.high>=Y_test))return(out)}coverage<-apply(replicate(1000, simulation()), 1, mean)coverage
+library(marginaleffects)set.seed(48103)simulation=function(...){Y_train=rnorm(25, mean =pi)Y_test=rnorm(25, mean =pi)m=lm(Y_train~1)p=predictions(m, conf_level =.90)out=c("3.1416"=mean(p$conf.low<=pi&p$conf.high>=pi),"Test"=mean(p$conf.low<=Y_test&p$conf.high>=Y_test))return(out)}coverage=apply(replicate(1000, simulation()), 1, mean)coverage

 3.1416 Test